The application deadline for littles to participate in Multnomah County’s free preschool program is on Thursday, May 14.

 Courtesy of Preschool for All Multnomah County

-Once you’ve identified your top six programs, you’re ready to apply!
+You’re ready to apply!
 Make an account on the PFA website and be prepared to enter your contact information, including your address to confirm eligibility; if you are experiencing homelessness or living in temporary housing, please note this as well.
 You will also be asked to identify your child’s gender identity, race, disability status, and their primary language before selecting your preschool choices and submitting your application.
+And remember: Preschool for All is for all families across Multnomah County, regardless of income, ZIP code, or language.

-The application is also available to download in nine languages, and the state has partnered with programs like the Immigrant & Refugee Community Organization and the Latino Network to provide additional support.
-If you’re left with any questions, you can reach out to one of PFA’s Family Navigators at pfa.support@multco.us or 503-988-7818.
+The application is also available to download in 11 languages, and the state has partnered with programs like the Immigrant & Refugee Community Organization and the Latino Network to provide additional support.
+If you’re left with any questions, you can reach out to one of PFA’s Family Navigators at pfa.support@multco.us or 503-988-7818, Monday through Friday from 8 am to 5 pm.